Advanced trauma life support: Alternatives

 Mannequin surgical simulators are widely used in the United States as alternatives to the use of live animals in ATLS courses.
 In 2014, PETA announced that it was donating surgical simulators to ATLS training centers in 9 countries that agreed to switch from animal use to training on the simulators.

 Additionally, Anaesthesia Trauma and Critical Care (ATACC) is an international trauma course based in the United Kingdom that teaches an advanced trauma course and represents the next level for trauma care and trauma patient management post ATLS certification.
 Accredited by two Royal Colleges and numerous emergency services, the course runs numerous times per year for candidates drawn from all areas of medicine and trauma care.
-Specific injuries, such as major burn injury, may be better managed by other more programs.
+Specific injuries, such as major burn injury, may be better managed by other programs.

 In military medicine, the ATLS protocol has been modified to the Battlefield Advanced Trauma Life Support (BATLS) protocol.
 The treatment procedure is cABCDE.
 Added c = Catastrophic bleeding (massive external bleeding).